CodeCraftCharan/CodeCraftCharan/README.md

 Web Development, Frontend Technologies, Backend Technologies.

 ## 🌱 I’m currently learning
-I'm currently diving into the world of .NET and Angular, expanding my knowledge and honing my skills in these technologies.
+I'm currently diving into the world of Web Devolopment and React js, expanding my knowledge and honing my skills in these technologies.

 ## 💞️ I’m looking to collaborate on
 I'm open to collaborating on interesting web development projects.
 Feel free to reach out if you have an exciting project or idea.